THE VFA PIONEER HISTORIES PROJECT

 MJC: Well, that was an incredible set of circumstances, wasn’t it?

-MJC: So now Roe is the law of the land.
+MJC: So then Roe was the law of the land.
 And how does that impact on the service and on the abortion counseling service?
 Why don’t you tell that story?
 So, what happened?

 JA: Well, just like everything else, we didn’t all agree.
-There were a few months between the end of January and I think it was April when the service actually disbanded, erased itself, saying, “No longer is there a need for an underground abortion service.”
-And in those few months and what took that long was that there was disagreement, surprise, surprise among the Janes.
+There were a few months after the end of January 1973 in which thinking, talking, arguing and deciding were happening.
+I think it was April when the service actually disbanded, erased itself, saying, essentially, “No longer is there a need for an underground abortion service.”
+And in those few months there was disagreement – surprise, surprise – among the Janes.
 Everybody who was in favor of closing said, “Look, it’s over.
 There’s no need.”
+And others said, “Wait a minute.
+We know how to do this.
+We care about, and care for, these women in ways that the medical industry does not, and it would be good if we could continue.”

-I’m a person who actually thought and felt that way, but I must admit, I was convinced by whoever it was who said, “Look, when abortion is illegal, okay, its felony homicide, but when it’s legal, then it’s medical practice.
-And that means we’re practicing medicine without a license.”
-And so that was like a gobstopper.
+I’m one who actually thought and felt that way, but I was convinced by Janes who said, “Look, when abortion is illegal, it’s felony homicide, but when it’s legal, then it’s medical practice.
+And that means we’d be practicing medicine without a license.”
+That was a notable closer.

-And I think that, again, every Jane will have a different opinion of how this came to be.
-But I believe that that was a very strong argument for shutting down the service.
-And many of us went on to other women’s health related things pretty quickly.
+Again, every Jane probably has a different opinion of how this came to be.
+I believe that was a very strong argument for shutting down the service.
+And a good number of us went on to other women’s health work pretty quickly.
 So, it’s not like we stopped thinking about such stuff.
 No.

-But within the next few years, it became the big book that we know it as.
-So that was my thinking, actually, and I certainly would never have had such a thought in my life if I had not been working as a Jane in those years.
-That absolutely was sparked by being a Jane.
-But I realized after a while, I taught Bodies classes, both in high schools and colleges.
-I was, you know, like a lot of Janes, I was called and invited by teachers or groups of teachers, would you just come and talk with our students about this?
-Would you this, would you that?
-And I was totally into it.
+That was my thinking, actually, and I certainly would never have had such a thought in my life if I had not been working as a Jane in those years.
+That mindset absolutely was sparked by being a Jane.
+For the next several years I taught Bodies classes in high schools and colleges.
+I was, like other Janes, called and invited by teachers or groups of teachers: Would you please come and talk with the students about this?
+Would you do this, would you do that?
+I was totally into it.

-And I joined this group I think was a work group of the union, the Prison Project.
-A group of us, at least three of us were Janes.
-Maybe all of us were Janes.
-I can’t remember everybody who was doing it.
-But we went down to Dwight, the women’s prison in Illinois, and taught basically a Bodies class.
-I have no idea how we got in touch with possibly one of the two or three wardens in the world, certainly in the United States, who would allow such a thing to happen, but we did.
+And I joined the Women’s Union work group called the Prison Project.
+A group of us went down to Dwight, the women’s prison in Illinois, and taught what was basically a Bodies class.
+I have no memory of how we got approval from the warden – who had to have been one of maybe two or three wardens in the United States who would allow such a thing to happen – but somehow we did.

-And so we drove down there, I think, every week for X number of months.
-And that was also an extraordinary educational experience for us, me, as it was, that we were bringing education into the prison where nobody was talking about this stuff.
-Here’s how your body works, here’s what you need here’s, blah, blah, blah, blah, blah.
-All of that stuff that really women all over the country were dealing with – self-help.
-I remember some experience, a group of us, Janes, maybe half a dozen, we were in somebody’s apartment, and we all had our flashlights and our mirrors, and we were doing looking at our own cervixes, et cetera, et cetera.
+And we drove down there, I think it was every week for X number of months.
+And that too was an extraordinary experience for us, for me; we were bringing education into the prison, a place where virtually nobody with much knowledge/information was talking about this stuff.
+(Here’s how your body works, here’s what you need …..)
+All the learning women all over the country were – in that time, in those years – experiencing: Self-help.
+I remember one time (perhaps before we’d taken over all the service work) a small group of Janes, maybe half a dozen, met in somebody’s apartment.
+We brought flashlights and mirrors for looking at our own and each other’s cervixes, learning more about female anatomy.

-All of this was what was happening.
-So, it continued to happen, but in different contexts.
-There was some special program at the University of Illinois in the city, the Chicago campus.
-I have no memory of what it was, what it was called, but I was in it.
-I applied and got in, and that was at least a semester.
-I don’t think it was a full year of classes about health industry.
-Well, they didn’t call it an industry, of course, but it is anyway, the medical industry and health and self-help and so on.
+All of this was what was happening in the USA back then.
+And it continued to happen, in various contexts.
+There was a new/special program for and about community health at the University of Illinois Chicago campus.
+I have no memory of what it was called, but I was in it.
+I applied and got in, and that was at least a semester – maybe a year? – of classes about health and healthcare.

-And then again, because the marriage was definitely coming apart and I had this small baby, I wanted to be able to make a middle-class income if I could.
-That didn’t come for another ten years, but some kind of income was coming in.
-I got a job at Columbia College in Chicago where the dean was incredibly decent.
-I would go to his office and I would write up a course description, and I would walk in and say, “How about this?
+Again, because my marriage was definitely coming apart and I had a tiny child, I wanted to make a middle-class income – if I could.
+That actually didn’t come for another ten years, but I began to walk that path, and some income was coming in.
+I got a job at Columbia College in Chicago, where the dean was incredibly decent.
+I would write up a course description, go to his office, walk in and say, “How about this?
 Can I teach this?”
-And I swear to God, he said yes to damn near every single thing I suggested.
+And he said yes to what I suggested.
+He took my work seriously.

 MJC: You want to mention that gentleman’s name?

-I did that for several years; I think maybe five or six years in the ’70s after the service itself ended.
-And also, I made a few attempts to get that middle class income, which I eventually realized in the 1980s that I was just going to have to go back to school and get a big college degree, and that was how I was going to do it.
-And I did that, and it turned out to actually be okay.
+I did that for several years; maybe five or six years in the ’70s after the abortion service ended.
+Also, I made a few attempts to get that middle class income, which I finally realized was going require going back to school to get a bigger degree.
 I went to a Catholic university where they thought I was just fine.
 You can do that in Chicago.
-You can go Catholic university, be like us, be Jane like, and they can think you’re just fine.
-It’s a wonderful little miracle of Chicago.
+You can go to a Catholic university, be a Jane, and they can think you’re just fine.
+It’s a little miracle of Catholic Chicago.

-So, I wrote the book about mothers and daughters.
-And then very late in the ’70s, growing out of that as well as the earlier business, I wrote a book about raising male children in a misogynist and woman hating society.
-Also obviously, strongly influenced by my basic work and life, in Jane time, no question.
-I’m not saying all the Janes agree.
-I’m not saying they did then.
-I’m not saying we did later.
-It’s just that the atmosphere around us was about the importance of women’s health and well-being and safety and meaningful lives, and all of that that has to be supported in many ways, including, access to safe, healthy, abortion practice.
+So I wrote the book about mothers and daughters.
+And then, still growing out of my own life, I wrote a book about raising male children in a misogynist, woman-hating society.
+Also strongly influenced by my Jane time, no question.
+The atmosphere around Jane work was notable for attention being paid to women’s health and well-being and safety, and how all of that has to be supported in many ways, including access to safe, healthy, abortion – which has always been a motherhood decision.

 MJC: Absolutely.
 So, the impact was both on you and the other Janes personally, but the impact on society was enormous.

 JA: Yes, I think that’s right.
 I think that’s a very fair estimate.
-Not just so much what we did per sé, although we were in this case, the actors, we were the ones.
-But the fact of people taking action against – I mean, it’s like the civil rights movement, people taking action open, supposedly underground, but let’s face it, signs on telephone poles.
-People would call the women’s union office and say, “Can you connect me with the abortion service?”
-And the people who worked in the women’s liberation union office said, “Sure, here’s the number.”
-That was real.
+Not just so much what we did per sé, although we were, in this case, the actors, we were the ones literally doing it.
+But the fact of people taking action against the standard, against the rules, against the sociopolitical power structure – I mean, people taking action that’s considered underground, but with signs on telephone poles?
+People calling the CWLU office and saying, “Can you connect me with the abortion service?”
+And the women who answered the phone in the office saying, “Sure, here’s the number.”

 JA: Unquestionably.
-And some of them speak of it today, or speak of it even sometimes still in whispers.
-But the majority, of course, are far more outspoken than women were for the most part in those times.
+And some of them speak of it today, even speak of it sometimes still in whispers.
+But the majority, of course, are far more outspoken than most women were in those early women’s movement times.
 Yes, I think that the work we did was foundational in a variety of ways.
 And not that all of us were the same, thought the same, acted the same, wanted to do the same tasks in this; no sameness, but group functioning, successful group functioning.
-Just like we would talk about in our women’s groups.
+Just like the conversations in women’s groups.

-Also in the ’70s, one of my dearest friends and I started what was called then, a women’s group, and we didn’t mean garden parties.
-And that group existed for six or seven years after we started it in the late ’70s.
-And certainly, that too grew out of that same rich ground.
-And in my case was, as I say, strongly seeded by my work as a Jane.
+Also in the ’70s, one of my dearest friends and I started what was called then “a women’s group,” and we didn’t mean garden parties.
+That group went on for about six or seven years and grew out of the same rich ground.
+In my case, that ground was, as I say, strongly seeded by my work as a Jane.
 People came in from different places.
-That’s where I came.
+That’s one notable source I came from.

 MJC: We’re roughly the same age, I’m a couple of years older than you.
 But at that time, it was thought that women couldn’t work together.